By Joel Fuhrman, MD

 2. Non-Starchy Vegetables

-Beans, lentils, and other legumes are the ideal carbohydrate source.
+Lentils, beans, and other legumes are the ideal carbohydrate source.

-Beans are low in glycemic load due to their moderate protein and abundant fiber and resistant starch, carbohydrates that are not broken down in the small intestine.
+They’re low in glycemic load due to their moderate protein and abundant fiber and resistant starch, carbohydrates that are not broken down in the small intestine.

 4. Nuts and Seeds